jz-aulakh/Simon-says-game/README.md

 This project is open-source.
 Feel free to use, modify, and share.

 ---
+---

+## 🙏 Acknowledgements
+This project is heavily inspired by an open-source Simon Says game project on GitHub.
+Most of the code and circuit design were adapted from an unknown author’s repository.
+Full credit goes to the original creator — if you are the author, please reach out so we can properly acknowledge you here.

 ## 🤝 Contributions
 Pull requests and improvements are welcome!